-Following on from my post on how writers stand in their OWN way of writing success and “making it”, here’s Nikolas from Grammarly with some sage words of advice.
+Following on from my post on how writers stand in their OWN way of writing success and “making it”, here’s Nikolas with some sage words of advice.
 Enjoy!

 Is there an echo in here?
 Yes!
 Writing is extremely difficult.
 Not only is it not a skill many can hone, but it also takes the right set of circumstances for writers to “make it.”
 Many writers give up to easily because they don’t make enough time or they become easily discouraged by rejection slips and short-sighted publishers.
 Writers should plan for the worst and hope for the best.

 There are tons of success stories in my Kindle newsletter that make me think, “why not me?” or “How did they do it?”
 They worked hard, honed their skills, and ran out of red ink in their proofreading pens.
 You have to feel in your gut that writing was what you were born to do and then go do it.
 Sitting around hoping that your manuscript will get picked up and not working on another just stunts your growth.

 Writers who don’t succeed wallow in failure, profess their unconfirmed future success, and do not grow as writers through the writing process that is rejection.

 4) I Give Up!!

 Ah, yes, the crux of the issue.
 Many writers give up.
 They’re tired of rejection … Tired of nobody seeing the value in their work … Tired of chasing down freelance payments.